NavarasP/API_Chatbot_Python/README.md

-# Project Name
+# Chatbot API

 ## Description

-This project is a conversational chatbot powered by the OpenAI GPT-3.5 Turbo model.
-It allows users to have interactive conversations with the chatbot and receive answers to their queries.
+This project is a conversational chatbot API powered by the OpenAI model.
+It allows users to have interactive conversations with the chatbot and receive answers to their queries based on a predefined document set.

+## Features
+- Interactive conversation with the chatbot
+- Retrieval-based question answering using the OpenAI model
+- Predefined document set for generating responses

 ## Prerequisites

 Before running the project, ensure that you have the following:

-- Python (version X.X.X)
+- Python (version  ≥ 3.8.1 )
 - Flask (version X.X.X)
 - Flask-CORS (version X.X.X)
 - OpenAI Python SDK (version X.X.X)